 Alternatively you could look at something different, like a gap year or employment.

 Use our Clearing service to find alternative courses

 Clearing is how universities and colleges fill any places they still have on their courses.
 It's an ideal way for you to find another course.

 - If you already have your exam results, but you have no offers, you can use Clearing from July.

-- If you had conditional offers but your exam results didn't go to plan, you can use Clearing from results day, when a specific Clearing vacancy search will be available.
+- If you had conditional offers but your exam results didn't go to plan, you can use Clearing from results day, when Clearing vacancies will be listed in our search tool.

 How Clearing works

 The idea is you identify courses (with vacancies) that interest you and contact the course providers directly to see if they will offer you a place.
 You'll know you're in Clearing if your Track status says 'You are in Clearing' or 'Clearing has started'.